php-fig/fig-standards/proposed/http-message.md

     public function getBody();

     /**
-     * Create a new instance, with the specified message body.
+     * Return an instance with the specified message body.
      *
      * The body MUST be a StreamableInterface object.
      *